Question 1

 Express the unit of following physical quantities in terms of SI base units:

-ii the moment of a force.
+b.
+Moment of a force.

 Medium